 Now, I’m not saying you should use only your phone to take photos on vacation.
 As in my previous point, I think you should detach as much as possible from social media and technology.
 That said, there’s no denying the fun and excitement of sharing with people back home what you’ve been up to during your trip.
 So, for those few moments when you want to share an experience across your social networks, or send a photo via text to your best friend, use your phone.

-But remember to quickly put it away, dig into that authentic creme brulee, and take the majority of your vacation photos on film.
+But remember to quickly put it away, dig into that authentic creme brulee, and take the vast majority of your vacation photos on film.

 Reason 3: Less economic risk.